dana-harrington/dana-harrington.github.io/index.md

 {% include JB/setup %}
 <h2>Articles on applied functional programming</h2>

-These article are intended to show the practical utility of monads and other functional ideas in solving real world issues.
-The topics covered have been motivated by issues that I've encountered in my professional experience as a software developer.
-No theoretical knowledge is required.
+These articles are intended to demonstrate the application of monads and other functional ideas to solve real world issues that arise in mainstream software development.
+My hope is to demonstrate to working programmers how ideas from functional programming can be applied to solve real problems, while achieving clean, testable and maintainable code.
+My target audience is working developers who have a basic familiarity with Scala, and who have an interest in functional programming.
+If you appreciate the concise expressiveness of Scala, but don't really 'get' monads, this is the place for you.

 <ul class="posts">
   {% for post in site.posts %}